jayhombal/CybersecurityAnalytics/prescriptive-DGA-detector/README.md

 ## Project Goal

-The main purpose of this project is to make it easy for security teams to detect and respond quickly to threats caused by DGAs.
-Malware often uses DGAs to come up with many different domain names for command-and-control (C2) channels, making it difficult for anyone to block every suspicious site.
+The primary objective of this project is to facilitate the detection and rapid response of security teams to threats posed by DGAs.
+Malware often uses DGAs to create numerous domain names for command-and-control (C2) channels, making it difficult for anyone to block every suspicious site.
 Here, we train a model to catch such DGA domains—like those that appear random or have high entropy—so they can be flagged as malicious.
-When a model spots a DGA domain, it then uses generative AI to create a clear, step-by-step incident response plan, so teams know exactly how to act.
+When a model identifies a DGA domain, it utilizes generative AI to generate a detailed, step-by-step incident response plan, ensuring teams understand precisely how to respond.

 ---